 What Freelancer Rates Should You Expect to Pay

 There will be a lot of variability for freelancer rates, even beyond the factors explained above.
-Depending on where you hire your freelancers, what your freelancer values their work and if you pay by project or per hour, your freelancer rates will vary.
+Depending on where you hire freelancers, how the freelancer values their work and if you pay by project or per hour, freelancer rates will vary.
 There is no one size fits all pricing structure.

 There are many online hiring platforms that you can find skilled online workers to help grow your business.
 Each platform will have its own payment structure and model.
 Most of these platforms separate their model into different levels based on the factors outlined above (experience, location, skill set).